geojeff/kivy/doc/sources/guide2/events.rst

 -------------------------

-To declare a property, you must create it at class level, the class will do the work to instanciate the real attributes when the object will be created, the properties is not the attribute, it's a mecanism to create events for your attributes::
+To declare a property, you must create it at class level, the class will do the work to instantiate the real attributes when the object will be created, the properties is not the attribute, it's a mechanism to create events for your attributes::

     class MyWidget(Widget):